 We originally reviewed this film on June 13, 2019, just because it’s the Hoff, you know?
 We’ll, thanks to its Mill Creek inclusion on the Mill Creek Excellent Eighties 50-film box set that we’re reviewing in full, this month, we’re taking another crack at it.
 Which is more than this film deserves.
 It didn’t even deserve the first review.

-It’s direct-to-video VHS junk like this — courtesy of the Hoff’s musical stardom in Europe, it received theatrical in overseas markets, with another title: Wings of Freedom — that leaves no doubt as to why Linda Blair’s and David Hasselhoff’s careers cooled, quickly, after their demon possession and talking car days of yore.
+It’s direct-to-video U.S. VHS junk like this — courtesy of the Hoff’s musical stardom in Europe, which resulted in this receiving a theatrical release in overseas markets, with another title: Wings of Freedom — that leaves no doubt as to why Linda Blair’s and David Hasselhoff’s careers cooled, quickly, after their demon possession and talking car days of yore.
 But, it does reunite that demon n’ hot car duo after last year’s Witchery, aka La Casa 4.
 So . . . there’s your Blair/Hasselhoff Trivial Pursuit movie trivia for the day to amaze your friends.

 Uh.
 Duh.
 What movie are you watching?
-Where they trying for the superior action-comedy of Stewart Raffill’s High Risk (also on the Excellent Eighties set)?
+Were they trying for the superior action-comedy of Stewart Raffill’s High Risk (also on the Excellent Eighties set)?
 If so, they failed.
 Utterly and craptastically.

 If you want to see ex-stuntman and director Max Kleven do another film — Ruckus, which also starred Blair, his other movie we’ve reviewed at B&S About Movies — then you’re all set.
 Oh, and if you needed another John Vernon film to complete your set, he’s here as Linda’s rich daddy.
 So there that.
 Oh, and since we are in Mexico — and Danny Trejo needs to get his foot in the biz door — well, there’s that watch incentive.
 It has to be the incentive, as there’s no comedy, no “great one-liners,” and no “great entertainment.”
 If it wasn’t for the grey-market DVDs paper insert chaffing me, I’d use it and save the Charmin.